Product review: Lactose-free yoghurts side-by-side

 Yoghurt is easy to pull out of the fridge as a between-meal snack or can be used to boost the protein content of your cereal at breakfast.
 Both profiled yoghurts feature a pull-away tab rather than a lid, so must be consumed in their entirety or else stored upright in the fridge and used within three days of opening.
 Both yoghurts require refrigeration.

 While I enjoyed the flavour of the yoghurts, they are not for me.
-They do tick the boxes in terms of taste and convenience, but I tend to prefer low fat, Greek style yoghurts.
+They do tick the boxes in terms of taste and convenience, but I tend to prefer low fat, Greek-style yoghurts.
 For anyone with a lactose intolerance problem, remember you can still eat a regular yoghurt (in small quantities) if it agrees with you.
-If not, you know that you now have these two lactose-free options if you have to be strict about avoiding lactose.
+If not, you know that you now have these two lactose-free options but you have to be strict about avoiding lactose.

 More info